John D. Perrings

 Importantly, whole life insurance is not an equity that will roller-coaster up and down, but a time-tested vehicle with guaranteed minimums.
 Dividends have been faithfully paid for well over 150 years, through every economy, and gains are paid, they are locked in.
 Furthermore, industry requirements for reserves make life insurance one of the safest places to store cash… certainly safer than muni-bonds in today’s market!

-What we DON’T recommend you do is simply give up on “safe money” and rely on a portfolio of nothing but mutual funds and ETFs.
-That’s setting yourself up for failure without a safety net.
+Don't give up on "safe money."
+Relying solely on a portfolio of nothing but mutual funds and ETFs is setting yourself up for failure without a safety net.